What Is Inflammation & How to Reduce It In Your Body

 Pomegranate - used in folk medicine to treat inflammation, sore throats and rheumatism for centuries in the Middle East, India and Iran.
 Pomegranates were used by the Greek philosopher, Hippocrates, as a paste for leg and eye inflammation.

-Juniper Berries - have several anti-inflammatory properties that help the relieve pain and inflammation related to rheumatism and arthritis.
-Juniper Pure Essential Oil is effective in treating muscle and joint pain/spasms when applied externally and can also help reduce inflammation and intestinal pain when taken internally or in the in the form of tea.
+Juniper Berries - have several anti-inflammatory properties that are known to help relieve pain and inflammation related to rheumatism and arthritis.
+Juniper pure essential oil is effective in treating muscle and joint pain/spasms when applied externally and can also help reduce intestinal pain when taken internally or in the in the form of tea.

-Ginger - has strong nutrient properties similar to that of bromelain for inflammation
+Ginger - has strong nutrient and anti-inflammatory properties similar to that of bromelain

 Turmeric - contains a component known as Curcumin, potent for ridding inflammatory conditions, better than cortisone and can reduce high levels of inflammation and symptoms of rheumatoid arthritis.